-Two Virgins heralded the birth of the most iconic couple of the twentieth century and established their long-running collaborative model of injecting his fame and talent through her conceptual Fluxus filter.
+Two Virgins heralded the birth of the most iconic couple of the twentieth century and established their long-running collaborative model of his fame and talent through her conceptual Fluxus filter.
 For the next five years, as the High Priest and Priestess of Peace during the explosive Vietnam era, John and Yoko injected blatantly revolutionary content into their art and threw their celebrity and power behind every significant struggle on the radical agenda.
 Moreover, their relationship forced the western world to confront its ugly and persistent racism and sexism.
 That they abandoned their activism when the FBI turned up the heat and threatened to deport John from his adopted home in New York should in no way devalue their efforts.
-John and Yoko dared to promote revolution to the masses, and they came damned close to succeeding.
+John and Yoko dared to promote a revolutionary agenda to the masses, and they came damned close to succeeding.